 Research awards may cover the cost of research materials (i.e. laboratory supplies, books, videos, etc.), necessary for the project.
 The applicant should first check with his or her department about the availability of resources allotted directly to the department or through departmental, library, or I.T. funds for these materials, and should discuss such efforts in the proposal.
 If applicants have unused research funds (including start-up funds), they should indicate how these remaining funds will be used; FDC normally funds applications after such research funds have been exhausted.
 Materials purchased through the FDC research award become the property of the College unless other arrangements are made and authorized by the Committee, with the following exception.
 The purchase of books, videos, etc., that would become the property of the applicant should be justified in terms of the project and should normally not exceed ten percent of the total funds requested.

 Funds may be requested for student research assistance so long as the assistance is directly related to the project.
 Faculty should consult the Student Employment website to determine the appropriate wage rate.

 FDC funds typically do not support student summer research fellowships; please refer to the Office of Student Fellowships and Research for information on funding sources for these.

-Faculty who would like to engage an outside person to perform work on the project (e.g. indexing) must follow Controller’s office guidelines for payments.
-The key point to keep in in mind is that in most instances a faculty member cannot be reimbursed for payments made to individuals for services.
+Faculty who would like to engage an outside person to perform work on the project must follow Controller’s office guidelines for payments.
+The key point to keep in mind is that in most instances a faculty member cannot be reimbursed for payments made to individuals for services.
 Please take note that in most cases, the College must pay the person directly, either as an independent contractor or a casual employee.
 Further information is available at Independent Contractor Guidelines available on the controller's website.

 Travel to conduct off-site research, archival research, and collaborative research are all appropriate requests to this fund.